2012, Year of the Smartphone and Tablet: A Wish List For Better Devices

 - More internal storage: While the cloud is great, we'd love a 128GB or 256GB option for serious archivists.

-is an excellent phone, and a blisteringly fast one at that, but we're always longing for more.
+The iPhone 5 is an excellent phone, and a blisteringly fast one at that, but we're always longing for more.
 Here are a few things that we would love to see on this year's iPhone -- be it the iPhone 5S or iPhone 6, or whatever Apple ends up calling it.

 - More internal storage: 64GB has been the top storage option on the iPhone for far, far too long.
 Yes, the cloud is great, but it's not always dependable.
 Having a top-end 128GB option would be excellent.